abracadaniel22/playerbot-spec-changer/README.md

 ## How to use it

-- Select a bot, and click on the new minimap button.
+Select a bot, and click on the new minimap button:

 <img width="296" height="243" alt="00" src="https://github.com/user-attachments/assets/ae4f6d15-3384-4e24-84e1-dd01ba818b4a" />

-- A simple dialog shows up with a dropdown to switch to any of the out-of-the-box specs.
+A simple dialog shows up with a dropdown to switch to any of the out-of-the-box specs:

 <img width="395" height="331" alt="01" src="https://github.com/user-attachments/assets/902ca654-6ee6-4c40-ba36-5b63d9934edf" />

-- When you confirm the changes, the following commands are sent to the selected bot:
+When you confirm the changes, the following commands are sent to the selected bot:

 ```
 talents spec <<selected spec>>